 Australian manufacturers produce a range of milk powders.
 The technology used in both the production and use of powders has seen the range of specifications available from Australian manufacturers expand in line with customers’ needs.

-In the years up until the peak milk production season of 2001/02, the most obvious trend in local milk powder production was a steady increase in the share of whole milk powder (WMP) output − from a low of 25% in the early-to-mid 1980s to a peak of almost 50% share of all milk powders produced in Australia in 2001/02.
-Since then, the trend reversed with skim milk powder (SMP) production regaining share to reach just under 80% of total milk powder production in 2015/16.
+In the years up until the peak milk production season of 2001/02, the most obvious trend in local milk powder production was a steady increase in the share of whole milk powder (WMP) output.
+Since 2001–02 this trend has reversed and skim milk powder (SMP) production has become the predominant milk powder, now accounting for over 70% of milk powders produced in 2016/17.

-The limited availability of milk during the first half of the last decade and a stabilisation of milk production volumes in recent years has seen local dairy companies opportunistically changing their product mixes to take advantage of the relative movements in international dairy commodity prices.
+In recent years, dairy companies have had access to a smaller national milk pool and a wider variety of markets has seen local dairy companies opportunistically changing their product mixes to take advantage of the relative movements in international dairy commodity prices.
 Differing market access arrangements also impact on the competitiveness of product pricing.
 For example, local producers will be at a competitive disadvantage where Australia may not have negotiated a Free Trade Agreement, but a competitive supplier country has already done so.
 This impacts on local production mixes because the bulk of Australia’s milk powder production volumes are sold into export markets.